How to sign up

 Follow @yvtakingpart on twitter for all the latest news from the project.

-In November 2019, Young Vic Taking Part announced this collaboration with Blackfriars Settlement, Certitude and Thames Reach, three extraordinary community organisations working in Lambeth and Southwark.
+In November 2019, Young Vic Taking Part announced TWENTY TWENTY, a year-long collaboration with Blackfriars Settlement, Certitude and Thames Reach, three extraordinary community organisations working in Lambeth and Southwark.
 The project was launched to foster in-depth creative relationships with people in our local community.

-Thankfully, the TWENTY TWENTY project has continued throughout the year, as our brilliant community groups came together each week online to create theatre.
-Workshops in halls became zoom meetings, warm ups and dance routines were performed in bedrooms and kitchens, and ideas and scripts were shared in the post, on email, via text.
+Thankfully, the TWENTY TWENTY project continued, as our brilliant community groups came together each week online to create theatre.
+Workshops in halls became zoom meetings, warm-ups and dance routines were performed in bedrooms and kitchens, and ideas and scripts were shared in the post, on email, via text.

-Resolutely committed to creating three pieces of work to mark the end of this meaningful partnership, the Young Vic and each of the community organisations will now collaborate with their director and writer to create a short film, shot in socially-distanced conditions.
-The films will premiere online in January 2021.
+Resolutely committed to creating three pieces of work to mark the end of this meaningful partnership, the Young Vic and each of the community organisations will collaborate with their director and writer to create a short film, shot in socially distanced conditions.
+You can watch Twenty Twenty here.

 Neighbourhood Theatre Ticket Scheme